 Cons

-Business: Best for call handling and conferencing
+Essentials: Best for basic call handling

 Zoom Phone: Best for affordable toll-free numbers